Strawberry Almond Milk

 Ingredients

-- 2 cups strawberries sliced (frozen or fresh)
+- 2 cups strawberries, sliced (frozen or fresh)

-- ⅓ cup coconut sugar or any sugar of your choice
+- 1/3 cup coconut sugar, or any sugar of your choice

 - 2 tablespoons water

-- 2 cups almond milk or other plant-based milk
+- 2 cups almond milk, or other plant-based milk

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 Instructions

 - In a small saucepan, combine the strawberries, sugar, and water.
-Cook over medium-low heat, stirring often, until the mixture thickens slightly (about 5 minutes).2 cups strawberries, ⅓ cup coconut sugar, 2 tablespoons water
+Cook over medium-low heat, stirring often, until the mixture thickens slightly (about 5 minutes).2 cups strawberries, 1/3 cup coconut sugar, 2 tablespoons water

 - Place a fine-mesh strainer over a bowl.
 Pour the strawberry mixture into the strainer and use the back of a spoon to press the strawberries, extracting all the juices.
 Discard the solids.

-- In the bowl with the strawberry juice, whisk in the almond milk and vanilla extract until fully combined.2 cups almond milk, 1 teaspoon vanilla extract
+- In the bowl with the strawberry juice, whisk in the almond milk and vanilla extract until fully combined.2 cups almond milk, 1 teaspoon pure vanilla extract

 Notes